marialma/covid-19-messaging/what_we_know_en.md

 The City of San Francisco has three hospitals, with 1,400 beds between them.
 I do not know how many isolation rooms there are.

 ## How many cases have been in the Bay Area?
+As of: 2020-03-09:
+- 13 in San Francisco
+- 43 in Santa Clara County
+- 9 in San Mateo County
+- 3 in Alameda County
+- 12 in Contra Costa County
+- 2 in Marin County

 # Frequently asked questions